cheminfo/c6h6-documentation/src/book/images/roi/README.md

-# Image analysis based on Region Of Interests
+# Image analysis

-This view allows to identify Region of Interests on grey scale images.
+This view allows to annotate images as well as identify Region of Interests on grey scale images.

 If the source if a color image a first step will be to convert it to a grey scale image using one of the provided algorithms.

 <img src="images/greysAlgorithms.png" />